 Since Celia was a bit squeamish about hunting game, she allowed Drusilla to get food while she went out for firewood.
 She hadn’t gone very far when she heard a large growl.
-Turning toward the sound, Celia was shocked to see a huge lizard-thing.
+Turning toward the sound, Celia was shocked to see a huge lizard-like creature.
 Her rudimentary warrior instincts kicked in and sized up the situation.
-Just as she got herself into a battle stance with her staff, the lizard-thing attacked.
+Just as she got herself into a battle stance with her staff, the lizard-monster attacked.

-Phoebe was mad at herself for not being aware of Blaze’s presence earlier.
+Athena was mad at herself for not being aware of Blaze’s presence earlier.
 As she chastised herself, she was quickly gaining more momentum.
-Phoebe was her mother’s daughter, and was thus as athletic and fast as Myrene had been at her age.
+Athena was her mother’s daughter, and was thus as athletic and fast as Lysippe had been at her age.
 She would be damned if she made another mistake.

 Suddenly, something slammed straight into the monster.
 Gathering her wits, Celia saw what had struck the creature.
-It was Phoebe.
+It was Athena Dare.

-“Run, Celia!”
-Phoebe yelled.
-“Find Drusilla and get the hell out of here!”
+“Run, Cee!”
+Athena yelled.
+“Find Dru and get the hell out of here!”

 “What about you?!”
 Celia asked frantically.